vpsfreecz/vpsadminos/docs/user-guide/resources.md

 ## Process resource limits
 Resource limits can be set only on containers.
 For a list of available limits, see man setrlimit(2).
-Limit names are expected in a lower case and without the `RLIMIT_` prefix.
+Limit names are expected in lower case and without the `RLIMIT_` prefix.
 For example:

 ```bash